web

 TGL then registers these IPs within the authentication system.

-To ensure TGL can activate your IP Address access quickly and accurately, provide the necessary details directly to your TGL Sales representative, who can assist you with the process.
+To ensure TGL can quickly and accurately activate your access, provide the necessary details directly to your TGL Sales representative, who can assist you with the process.

 How IP Authentication works for users